 The first piece of the process above is figuring out who your audience is.
 One way to do this is to write two or three learner personas.
 This technique is borrowed from user interface design, where short profiles of typical users are created to help designers think about their audience’s needs, and to give them a shorthand for talking about specific cases.

 Learner personas have five parts: the person’s general background, what they already know, what they think they want to do, how the course will help them, and any special needs they might have.
 A learner persona for a weekend workshop aimed at new college students might be:

 Jorge has just moved from Costa Rica to Canada to study agricultural engineering.
 He has joined the college soccer team, and is looking forward to learning how to play ice hockey.

 Other than using Excel, Word, and the Internet, Jorge’s most significant previous experience with computers is helping his sister build a WordPress site for the family business back home in Costa Rica.

 Jorge needs to measure properties of soil from nearby farms using a handheld device that sends logs in a text format to his computer.
 Right now, Jorge has to open each file in Excel, crop the first and last points, and calculate an average.

 This workshop will show Jorge how to write a little Python program to read the data, select the right values from each file, and calculate the required statistics.

 Jorge can read English proficiently, but still struggles sometimes to keep up with spoken conversation (especially if it involves a lot of new jargon).

-A single learner profile is sometimes enough, but two or three that cover the whole range of potential learners is better.
+A single learner persona is sometimes enough, but two or three that cover the whole range of potential learners is better.
 One of the ways they help is by serving as a shorthand for design issues: when speaking with each other, lesson authors can say, “Would Jorge understand why we’re doing this?” or, “What installation problems would Jorge face?”

 Our Learners Revisited